-As does film studios such as Sony, Universal and Warner Bros, who release much of their content in HDR10 ultra-HD Blu-rays.
-Many game consoles are also compatible with HDR10 including the PS4, Xbox One S and Xbox One X.
+Film studios such as Sony, Universal and Warner Bros release much of their content in HDR10 ultra-HD Blu-rays.
+Many game consoles are also compatible with HDR10, including the PS4, Xbox One S and Xbox One X.

-Another factor that makes Dolby Vision unique is that fixes a range of issues that prevented HDR content from being easily broadcast.
-Working with older HDMI versions, it can be transmitted at the same time as standard dynamic range (SDR) content, which is used for TV broadcasts.
+Another factor unique to Dolby Vision is that fixes a range of issues that prevented HDR content from being easily broadcast.
+It works with older HDMI versions and can be transmitted alongside standard dynamic range (SDR) content, which is used for TV broadcasts.

 Dolby Vision HDR also has a higher brightness ceiling.
 Screen brightness is measured in nits.
 Some TVs can comfortably achieve up to 2,000 nits.
 However, HDR10 tops out at 1,000.
 Dolby Vision extends this ceiling to 4,000 nits, allowing you to take advantage of brighter screens.

-Using dynamic metadata rather than static, HDR10+ is supported by many industry heavy-weights including Samsung, 20th Century Fox, Amazon Video and Panasonic.
+Using dynamic metadata rather than static, many industry heavy-weights, including Samsung, 20th Century Fox, Amazon Video and Panasonic, support HDR10+.
 As an updated version of HDR10, this improved technology solves some of the inherent problems of the original.

 As Samsung is investing in the project, they clearly see a future in HDR10+ and that it’s a viable alternative to Dolby Vision.
-Plus as manufacturers and content producers don’t have to pay a licence fee as they do with Dolby Vision, it makes sense for them to use this technology.
+Manufacturers and content producers don’t have to pay a licence fee as they do with Dolby Vision, it makes sense for them to use this technology.

-That said, only a few TV manufacture and content creators have adopted HDR10+, meaning it’s more of a niche technology than the widely used Dolby Vision.
+That said, only a few TV manufacturers and content creators have adopted HDR10+, meaning it’s more of a niche technology than Dolby Vision, which is the choice of many brands.